 - 2 tubas

-Where do brass instruments play in an orchestra?
-Brass instruments are the third section of the orchestra usually in front of percussion and in front of the woodwind section.
+So where do brass instruments play in an orchestra?
+Brass instruments are the third section of the orchestra, usually in front of percussion and behind the woodwind section.

 A Brief History Of Brass Instruments